cami5326/pandas-challenge/README.md

 # Pandas-challenge

-In this activity, it was requested to analyze a school district data, including size categories, types, budget per school, budget per capita and the performance on the standardized test results.
+In this activity, it was requested to analyze 2 school district datasets, creating various categories, such as size, types, budget per school, budget per capita and the performance on the standardized test results.
 The aggregate data showcase trends in the school district performance and it will inform future school priorities and decisions: